Edward Waldo House: Description and history

 The Edward Waldo House is located in far southern Scotland, on the north side of Waldo Road, which serves as the town line with Sprague.
 The 12 acre property on which it stands extends across the road into Sprague.
 It is a two-story wood-frame vernacular house, with a gabled roof, central chimney, and clapboarded exterior.
 The main facade is five bays wide, with symmetrically placed windows around a center entrance.
 The entrance is simply trimmed, with a modest entablature and cornice above.
 Windows on the second floor are smaller than those on the first, and butt against the eave.
 A series of additions extend from the rear of the house.
 The interior retains a number of period features, including a built-in cabinet in one of the parlors, wide floorboards, and a paneled staircase in the entry vestibule.

 The house was built about 1715 by Edward Waldo, on land that he had purchased in 1702.
 Waldo was a farmer and deacon of the Congregational church in Scotland.
 He and his wife Thankful (née Dimock) had ten children.
-Among his descendants were residents of the house that included Daniel Waldo, a Chaplain of the United States House of Representatives, and the portrait artist Samuel Lovett Waldo.
+Among his descendants were residents of the house that included Daniel Waldo, a Chaplain of the United States House of Representatives, the portrait artist Samuel Lovett Waldo.

 The Waldo house was first to be built in what is now Scotland, but was then part of Windham.
-It was occupied by six generations of the Waldo family before being given to the Scotland Historical Society in 1971, complete with its contents.
+It was occupied by six generations of the Waldo family before being given to the Scotland Historical Society by Ruth Fanshaw Waldo in1975, complete with its contents.
 The society has turned the house into a museum.